 Snakes are cold-blooded animals, and as a result look for warm places to curl up during the cold winter months.
 These places include areas and walls near appliances, water heaters, and exhaust vents.
 You can prevent a snake from gaining access to your home by sealing cracks and holes, and by thoroughly checking the exterior perimeter for points of entry.
 Snakes are able to squeeze into the smallest of spaces to get into your home, so when in doubt, seal them out.

-Don’t let our name fool you—Legacy Rodent Control also offers snake removal in the Dallas-Fort Worth area.
+Don’t let our name fool you—Legacy Rodent Control also offers snake removal in the DFW and NY/CT area.
 Although snakes often eat other pests, like rodents, insects, and small reptiles, many snakes are not a threat to your family, no one wants to live with a snake.

 We can get the snake out of your home humanely, and seal off all access points to prevent it from coming back.